Abhisheknakka/Rshiny_Jobplacements/README.md

 -   Simply close the web browser tab to exit the Shiny app.

+The Job Placement Data Explorer is a powerful tool designed to provide users with comprehensive insights into the employment outcomes of Bachelor's degree graduates from various universities in the USA.
+With its user-friendly interface and interactive features, the application offers a range of functionalities to explore and analyze placement trends, compare placement rates among universities, and investigate factors influencing employment success.
+Below are the key features of the application outlined in detail:

+### Filtering Options:

+The application offers a variety of filtering options to tailor the dataset according to the user's preferences.
+Users can filter the data based on the following criteria:

+1.  **College Selection:**
+    -   Users can select one or multiple colleges from a dropdown menu.
+This allows them to focus on specific universities of interest and analyze placement outcomes at the institutional level.
+2.  **Gender Selection:**
+    -   The application enables users to filter the data by gender, allowing for the analysis of placement trends based on gender demographics.
+Users can select a specific gender or choose "All" to include all genders in the analysis.
+3.  **Field of Study (Stream) Selection:**
+    -   Users have the option to filter the data by the field of study (stream).
+This feature enables users to explore placement outcomes across different academic disciplines and identify trends within specific fields.
+4.  **Age Range Slider:**
+    -   A slider tool allows users to specify a range of ages, enabling them to filter the data based on the age of graduates.
+This feature is particularly useful for analyzing placement outcomes within specific age groups.
+5.  **Salary Range Slider:**
+    -   Users can specify a range of salaries using a slider tool.
+This feature allows users to filter the data based on the salary earned upon placement, facilitating the analysis of salary distributions and trends.
+6.  **Placement Status Selection:**
+    -   Users can filter the data based on the placement status of graduates, choosing between "Placed", "Not Placed", or "All".
+This feature enables users to compare placement rates and explore factors associated with successful placement.

+### Interactive Data Table:

+The application features an interactive data table that dynamically updates based on the user's selected filters.
+The table provides detailed information about the filtered dataset, including individual student records.
+Users can easily navigate through the table to view specific data points and gain insights into employment outcomes.

+### Plots for Data Visualization:

+The application offers various plots for visualizing the filtered data, allowing users to explore placement trends and patterns.
+These include:

+1.  **Bar Plot for Count of Placed Students by College:**
+    -   This bar plot visualizes the count of placed students for each selected college, enabling users to compare placement rates among different universities.
+2.  **Pie Charts for Stream (Field of Study) by Placement Status:**
+    -   Separate pie charts illustrate the distribution of placed and unplaced students across different fields of study.
+These visualizations provide insights into placement rates within specific academic disciplines.
+3.  **Histogram for Salary Distribution:**
+    -   The histogram displays the distribution of salaries earned by graduates upon placement, allowing users to identify common salary ranges and variations.
+4.  **Scatter Plot and Line Chart for GPA vs. Salary:**
+    -   These visualizations plot GPA against salary, providing insights into the relationship between academic performance and earning potential.
+5.  **Boxplot for Salary by Placement Status:**
+    -   The boxplot compares the distribution of salaries between placed and unplaced students, facilitating the analysis of salary distributions based on placement status.

+### Summary Statistics:

+The application provides summary statistics of the filtered data, including mean, median, minimum, maximum, and quartiles for numerical variables.
+These statistics offer insights into the overall distribution and central tendencies of the dataset, aiding in data interpretation and analysis.

+### Reset Filters Button:

+Users can reset all filters to their default values by clicking the "Reset Filters" button.
+This feature allows for easy exploration of the dataset without manually adjusting each filter, enhancing user experience and efficiency.

+In summary, the Job Placement Data Explorer offers a comprehensive suite of features to empower users in exploring and analyzing job placement data effectively.
+From interactive filtering options to insightful visualizations and summary statistics, the application provides valuable tools for gaining actionable insights into employment outcomes for Bachelor's degree graduates.

 ### **Literature Review:**

 1.  **"Factors Influencing College Choice: A Literature Review"** (Jones, 2016):